RealVNC logomark

 Here’s a closer look at their encryption protocols:

-- RSA 4096-bit Key Exchange: This creates a secure channel for the subsequent exchange of session data, and since the private key never leaves the host machine, interception seems impossible.
+• RSA 4096-bit RSA Key Exchange: This creates a secure channel for the subsequent exchange of session data, and since the private key never leaves the host machine, interception seems impossible.

 Authentication methods in TeamViewer accounts are created to ensure that only verified users gain access:

-- In the case of a new session logging from unregistered devices, TeamViewer requires device authorization via email to confirm the new device before it can be used to gain TeamViewer access.
+• For new session logins from unregistered devices, TeamViewer requires device authorization via email to confirm the device before it can be used to gain TeamViewer access.

-- Two-factor authentication uses a code generated by a mobile authentication app, in addition to the standard password.
+• Two-factor authentication uses a code generated by a mobile authentication app, in addition to the standard strong password.

-- The TeamViewer software includes data integrity checks to ensure that the data received has not been altered during transmission to prevent man-in-the-middle attacks.
+• The TeamViewer software includes data integrity checks to ensure that the data received has not been altered during transmission, preventing man-in-the-middle attacks.

 Compliance with Industry Standards